-- The senior nurse was the safeguarding lead at the clinic.
+- The nurse was the safeguarding lead at the clinic.
 The nurse had received training on adult and child safeguarding to level three.
-Non-clinical staff had received training on adult and child safeguarding to level two.
-Nurses had received specific training to recognise and report suspected risks related to female genital mutilation.
+The nurses had received specific training to recognise and report suspected risks related to female genital mutilation.
 The initial assessment medical questionnaire included specific questions to enable staff to identify and report concerns. - There was a corporate Caldicott Guardian in place and the medical lead had a safeguarding responsibility for all locations.
 (A Caldicott Guardian is a senior person responsible for protecting the confidentiality of service-user information and enabling appropriate information-sharing.) - A range of safety risk assessments had been carried out in regards to the premises.
-These included risk assessments and management of fire safety, health and safety, security and Legionella. - The provider had a range of safety policies which were regularly reviewed and communicated to staff.
+These included risk assessments and management of fire safety, health and safety and security.
+The provider told us they had asked the landlord responsible for the premises for details of Legionella testing undertaken but had experienced problems getting the appropriate documentation.
+We were told the provider had ordered its own Legionella testing equipment to mitigate any risks caused by the delay and we saw evidence that the order had been placed. - The provider had a range of safety policies which were regularly reviewed and communicated to staff.
 All policies and procedures were regularly reviewed and were accessible to all staff. - The provider carried out staff checks, including checks of professional registration where relevant, on recruitment and on an ongoing basis.
 Disclosure and Barring Service (DBS) checks were undertaken where required.
-(DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable). - Nurses undertook professional revalidation in order to maintain their registered nurse status. - There was a chaperone policy and posters offering a chaperone service were visible in the waiting room.
-(A chaperone is a person who acts as a safeguard and witness for a patient and health care professional during a medical examination or procedure).
+DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable. - The nurse had undertaken professional revalidation in order to maintain their registered nurse status.